-Information about Selecting Potential Fiscal Agents
+Information about Selecting Fiscal Agents

-The fiscal agent will be responsible for accepting the full funding allocation and overseeing the management of this funding, including all of the subawards.
-(See below for expectations of a fiscal agent.)
+Each PSN Team selects a fiscal agent to receive the federal funds and then make subawards to, or enter into contracts with, each entity that will carry out the district's PSN strategy.
+(See below for the expectations of a fiscal agent.)
 In some instances, a PSN Team may enter into an agreement with the state administering agency (SAA) responsible for managing its state's Byrne Justice Assistance Grant Program awards to serve as fiscal agent.
-For a list of SAAs, visit State Administering Agencies Overview | Office of Justice Programs (ojp.gov).
+For a list of SAAs, visit State Administering Agencies | Overview | Office of Justice Programs (oip, gov).